 The Big Picture

-For sheer visual drama, few places compare to our Mount St. Helens project area, on the south side of the volcano.
+For sheer visual drama, few places compare to our Mount St. Helens conservation area on the south side of the volcano.
 This is a land of lahar, coldwater creeks, little-traveled trails, and old forests: the Gifford Pinchot National Forest alone encompasses some 1.3 million acres.
-Columbia Land Trust began working here after a publicly traded timber company with large holdings in the area took steps to sell off some of its land for development.
-After working with many partners, we developed a plan that benefits everyone—and keeps runaway housing development in check.
-Our goal is to conserve 20,000 acres of this forested area.
-Today, we are more than halfway there.
+Columbia Land Trust began working here after when local developers began converting cut-over timberlands into suburban-style subdivisions.
+We created a partnership with Skamania County and Pope Resources with a goal of placing 85% of their 24,000-acre holding into various forms of conservation.
+After working with the community and many other partners, we developed a plan that benefits everyone—and keeps runaway housing development in check.
+In June 2018, we, completed the fourth phase of this effort and achieved our goal of conserving 20,000 acres of forestland.
+Watch our documentary film As She Grows about the project.

 Why It Matters